DivvyCloud/tools/README.md

 # tools
-Various to enhance your interaction with DivvyCloud
+Various tools to enhance your interaction with DivvyCloud